PostgreSQL Backup and Restore on Microsoft Azure using Kasten K10 - part 1

 2. Installing PostgreSQL

 Use the commands below to create a namespace called postgresql and install PostgreSQL into your AKS cluster.

-$ kubectl repo add stable https://kubernetes-charts.storage.googleapis.com/
+$ helm repo add stable https://kubernetes-charts.storage.googleapis.com/

 $ helm repo update